sporanik/BootPlus/README.md

-This is a Front End design of an E-commerce website.
+This is an E-commerce shoe shopping website.

 **Used Technologies :** HTML, CSS, JS, Bootstrap